Frame graph¶

 A frame graph can be created by declaring it:

-Graph_Builder : aliased Orka.Frame_Graphs.Frame_Graph
+Graph_Builder : Orka.Frame_Graphs.Frame_Graph

 (Maximum_Passes => 3,